-Clowns Without Borders returns to Lebanon this fall, led by Sabine Choucair.
-Our team includes Leah Abel, a veteran CWB performer, and welcomes Hanna Gaff on her first project.
-Leah has performed with CWB on past projects to Haiti, Texas, and Palestine.
-Leah is the Executive Director of Circus Up, a social circus program in Boston.
+Our team was led by Clown Me In founder Sabine Choucair.
+It also included Leah Abel, a veteran CWB performer, and welcomed Hannah Gaff on her first project.
+Leah has performed with CWB on past tours to Haiti, Texas, and Palestine.
+She’s the Executive Director of Circus Up, a social circus program in Boston.
 Hannah Gaff is an acrobat and educator based in the Bay Area.
 She works with Medical Clown Project, Clown Conservatory at Circus Center SF, and UpLift Physical Theatre.

 Funding for the workshop portion of the tour comes from Selat: Links Through The Arts, and Prince Clause Fund for Culture and Arts.